-On June 6, 2011, video game streaming website Twitch launched as a spin-off of livestreaming site Justin.tv.
-In the nearly seven years since, Twitch has become the go-to place for streaming, even surpassing its former corporate owner.
+On June 6, 2011, the video game streaming website Twitch launched as a spin-off of live streaming site Justin.tv.
+In nearly nine years, Twitch has become the go-to place for streaming, even surpassing its former corporate owner.

 Part of the reason for Twitch’s popularity is Twitch chat and especially its emotes.
 With Twitch chat, passive viewing becomes interactive, and Twitch’s emotes become a kind of internal language of inside jokes.

-The emotes have changed how people talk to each other on the site.
+The emotes have changed how people talk to each other both on and off the site.
 They can change the meaning of a message or they can be the entire message in many cases.

-The images have unique stories about how they came to be, why they’re used so much, and what they’re used for.
-Many Twitch newcomers probably don’t know much about ResidentSleeper and its origin or who the man behind Kappa is.
+Almost all the images have unique stories about how they came to be, why they’re used so much, and what they’re used for.
+Many Twitch newcomers may get lost in the world of emotes that are nothing like emojis.
 That’s where we come in with our list of the most popular emotes and their meanings.

 Kappa is a gray-scale photo of Josh DeSeno, a former Justin.tv employee.
 DeSeno had been working on the original chat client for Justin.tv when Kappa was added as an emote.
 This was not uncommon at the time as several Justin.tv employees had added various photos of their facial expressions.
 But DeSeno’s photo was much more popular than his peers’—he became the face of Twitch.

 The emote is mostly used to convey sarcasm and trolling, which is a major reason it is used so much in Twitch chat.
 Kappa has been used almost 300 million times, according to StreamElements, and each day DeSeno’s face is spammed in countless channels.

 PogChamp / KomodoHype